jessepav/lacygoill-wiki-backup/tmux/environment.md

 ##
 # Unsetting a variable
-## How to unset a variable in
+## How to unset a variable from the merged environment passed by tmux to
-### all shells?
+### all future shells?

-If the variable is only in the environment local to the session:
+If the variable is only in the session environment:

     $ tmux setenv -{u|r} VAR